adharafardhin/LIFE4137/README.md

 - Gene Duplication Classification: The tool classifies duplicated genes into categories such as whole-genome duplications, tandem duplications, and segmental duplications.
 - Visualization Tools: MCScanX includes various visualization tools like dot plots, dual synteny plots, circular plots, and bar plots, helping researchers to graphically represent syntenic relationships and chromosomal rearrangements.
 - Downstream Analyses: The toolset includes multiple downstream analysis programs for advanced studies, such as detecting syntenic tandem arrays, analyzing multiple alignments, and calculating Ka/Ks values for evolutionary studies.

-## ModDotPlot: Rapid and Interactive Visualization of Complex Repeats
-ModDotPlot is a powerful visualization tool designed for creating dot plots that showcase complex repeat structures in large genomic sequences.
-It generates identity heatmaps by rapidly approximating the Average Nucleotide Identity (ANI) between pairwise combinations of genomic intervals.
-This tool is particularly useful for researchers who need to visualize and compare large sequences or whole genomes efficiently.

-#### Key Features:
-- Interactive and Static Modes: ModDotPlot offers both an interactive mode, where users can explore genomic data in real-time using a web interface, and a static mode, which quickly generates publication-ready plots.
-- Flexible Input Options: The tool supports various input configurations, including single or multi-FASTA files, and can handle up to two sequences in interactive mode.
-It also allows for the comparison of different sequences.
-- Customizable Visualization: Users can adjust parameters such as k-mer size, resolution, and color palettes to tailor the dot plots to their specific research needs.
-ModDotPlot also supports detailed configuration through JSON files for creating highly customized plots.
-- Efficient Computation: By leveraging k-mer-based identity estimation and a modimizer sketching technique, ModDotPlot significantly reduces the computational time required to produce dot plots, making it suitable for real-time analysis of large datasets.